-binned.data.list

-A list with binned. data objects or a list of filenames containing such objects.

-GC.BSgenome A BSgenome object which contains the DNA sequence that is used for the GC correction.

-binned.data objects describe the same genome at the same binsize.
+binned.data.list A list with binned.data objects or a list of filenames containing such objects.
+GC.BSgenome A BSgenome object which contains the DNA sequence that is used for the GC correction. same.binsize If TRUE the GC content will only be calculated once.
+Set this to TRUE if all binned.data objects describe the same genome at the same binsize.

-correctMappability 19

-A list with binned.data objects with adjusted read counts.
+A list with binned. data objects with adjusted read counts.

-correctMappability

-Mappability correction
+correctMappability Mappability correction